iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Once a `GoPro` instance is :ref:`opened<Opening>`, it can be interacted with (via BLE and / or WiFi) by:

 - Performing synchronous :ref:`data operations<Synchronous Data Operations>` to send a command and receive a GoPro Response
-- Registering for :ref:`asynchronous push notifications<Asynchronous Push Notifications>` and getting these after they are enqueued
+- Registering for :ref:`push notifications<Asynchronous Push Notifications>` and getting these after they are enqueued

 .. note:: There is a lot of logging throughout the Open GoPro package.
 See :ref:`troubleshooting <troubleshooting>` for more info.